 Sunnis and Shiites

 Approximately 95 percent of the population of Iraq is Muslim.
 Muslims are divided into two groups, going back to the early years of Islam.
-After the death of the Prophet Muhammad in 632 CE, there arose two different camps within the umma (Muslim community) with regard to his succession, the Sunnis and Shiites.
+After the death of the Prophet Muhammad in 632 CE, there arose two different camps within the umma (Muslim community) about his succession, the Sunnis and Shiites.
 The designation ‘Shiite’ goes back to the Arabic term shiat Ali (Party of Ali).
 The followers of Ali ibn Abi Talib, the cousin and son-in-law of the Prophet Muhammad, were united in this party.
-On the basis of personal promises believed to be made by Muhammad, Ali obtained the leadership within the umma (his party termed this leadership the imamate) for himself and his descendants.
+Based on personal promises believed to be made by Muhammad, Ali obtained the leadership within the umma (his party termed this leadership the imamate) for himself and his descendants.

 There are five obligations – called the Five Pillars of Islam – incumbent on all Muslims: the confession of faith (‘There is no God but Allah, and Muhammad is His Prophet’), prayer five times a day, the giving of alms, fasting during the month of Ramadan, and pilgrimage to Mecca.
 Shiites attach almost equal value to a pilgrimage to their holy cities of Najaf and Karbala.
 To the Five Pillars can be added the obligation of every Muslim to engage in jihad, the struggle to defend the community of believers (umma) against attacks by the infidel.